XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ![Kannada s combined with various vowels](./typography/vowels%20kannada.svg)

 Southern Brahmi also has more of a tendency to blend clustering characters into unique forms rather than affixing one to the other.
+If one of the characters is kept unchanged, it will usually be the first one, whereas Northern Brahmi scripts will usually preserve the second one.
+They use the same technique of halant, but the mutations will be markedly different.

 ![Kannada effect of halant](./typography/halant%20kannada.svg)